 Return value

-The function only inserts element and does not return any value.
-The return type of the function can be thought as void.
+The function solely adds an element without returning any data.
+The function's return type can be considered as void.

 Example 1